Is there such thing as Halal Insurance In Singapore?

 ………………………………………………………………….

-First and foremost, I will like to make it clear that, I try not to dodge on this issue, as 70% of my RSS subscribers are Non Muslims riskofhighunsubscriberate, but I will like to offer my transparent perspective on this. (this might be an interesting read for you too)
+First and foremost, I will like to make it clear that, I try not to touch on this issue, as 70% of my RSS subscribers are Non Muslims riskofhighunsubscriberate, but I will like to offer my transparent perspective on this. (this might be an interesting read for you too)

 I am not an ustaz or a religious leader.
 Neither am I, a scholar or an academician.